dmulyalin/ttp/docs/source/Match Variables/Functions.rst

 * var_set_value (mandatory) - string to set as a value for variable, can be a name of template variable.

-Not all configuration statements have variables or values associated with them, but can serve as an indicator if particular feature disabled or enabled, to match such a cases *set* function can be used.
-This function allows to assign "var_set_value" to match variable, "var_set_value" considered to be a reference to template variable name, if no template variable with "var_set_value" found, "var_set_value" itself will be assigned to match variable.
+Not all configuration statements have associated variables or values — some simply indicate whether a feature is enabled or disabled.
+The ``set`` function handles such cases.
+It assigns ``var_set_value`` to the match variable; ``var_set_value`` is first checked as a template variable name, and if no such variable exists, the value itself is assigned.

 It is also possible to use *set* function to introduce arbitrary key-value pairs in match result if set function used without any text in front of it.